knnku/mse-store/README.md

 Hey!

 This is the my first live commercial website.
-Used bootstrap for quick deployment.
+Used bootstrap 3.

-Any info, tips & guides would be greatly appreciated.

 #About

-Website is still an ongoing project.
+Website is still an abandoned project.